The centennial of women’s suffrage in America will be marked in 2020 and 2021 with exhibits at the Ohio Statehouse.

-On June 16, 1919, Ohio became the sixth state to vote for ratification of the 19th Amendment, which would guarantee women the right to vote.
+On June 16, 1919, Ohio became the fifth state to vote for ratification of the 19th Amendment, which would guarantee women the right to vote.
 On August 26, 1920, the amendment was incorporated into the U.S. Constitution.

 As a result, the election of 1922 delivered six women to Ohio's 85th General Assembly - two to the state Senate and four to the House of Representatives.
 Since 1922, more than 150 women have served in the halls of the Ohio Capitol, one of them as speaker of the house.